zuhlke/engineering-posts/drafts/staying-ahead-of-the-competition-with-htap.md

 Row-stores and column-stores provide distinct ways to organize and store data in databases.
 Row-stores are advantageous for transactional workloads, as they store complete records together.
 This improves the performance of reading and writing to a single record.

 Conversely, column-stores arrange data in columns, with each column containing a single attribute of all records.
 This format is efficient for analytical workloads involving aggregations, as column-stores are optimized for reading a single column efficiently.
-However, they are not optimal for transactional workloads, as reading and modifying a single record necessitates accessing and updating multiple columns.
+However, they are not optimal for transactional workloads, as reading and modifying a single record requires accessing and updating multiple columns.

 ![Row-store vs. Column-store](https://cdn.hashnode.com/res/hashnode/image/upload/v1684253449764/82bLPWXKC.png?auto=format)